This guide applies to Mac computers

 Resetting a macOS user password requires different approaches depending on whether FileVault disk encryption is enabled.
 When FileVault is enabled, you’ll need the FileVault recovery key to reset passwords.
 When FileVault is disabled, you can use macOS Recovery to reset passwords directly.How It Works

 Password reset works differently based on FileVault status.
 With FileVault enabled, the startup disk is encrypted and macOS isn’t running at the login screen, so remote password reset isn’t possible.
 You must use the FileVault recovery key at the login window or in macOS Recovery.
-Without FileVault, you can use Terminal in macOS Recovery to reset passwords directly.If FileVault 2 is Enabled
+Without FileVault, you can use Terminal in macOS Recovery to reset passwords directly.When using Passport, there are specific steps to follow when resetting passwords.
+For more information, see the Managing Passwords with Passport article.

 macOS Recovery